Plug Power, Inc. (PLUG) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 Shareholders with losses of $50,000 or more are encouraged to contact the firm.

-LOS ANGELES, March 12, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Plug Power, Inc. ("Plug Power" or the "Company") (NASDAQ: PLUG).
+BENSALEM, Pa., March 17, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Plug Power, Inc. ("Plug Power" or the "Company") (NASDAQ: PLUG).

-IF YOU SUFFERED A LOSS ON YOUR PLUG POWER INVESTMENTS, CLICK HERE BEFORE APRIL 3, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?